Alcohol and Drug Use

 • Make a plan to get home safely.
 For example, choose a designated driver, have money to pay for a taxi or bus fare, or call a loved one for a safe ride home.

 • Don't take over-the-counter or prescription medicines that interact with alcohol.
-And don't take these medicines with illegal drugs or other harmful substances.
+And don't take these medicines with drugs or other harmful substances.

 • Don't use alcohol or drugs if you're pregnant or trying to get pregnant.
 These substances can increase your baby's chance of being born with a birth defect or fetal alcohol spectrum disorder.